-The amount of net loss on operations to be carried forward shall be determined in accordance with the provisions of Section 1124 of the Internal Revenue Code of Puerto Rico.
-Section 1033.14 is the equivalent section in the 2011 Code, as amended.
+The amount of net loss on operations to be carried forward shall be determined in accordance with the provisions of Section 1033.14 of the Code.

-Line 4 - Every exempt business with a decree granted under Act 83-2010, is allowed to elect to deduct on the taxable year incurred, instead of any expense capitalization required by the Code, the total expense incurred after the effective date of such act, in the purchase, acquisition or construction of buildings, structures, machinery and equipment, as long as said buildings, structures, machinery and equipment have not been used or depreciated previously by any other business or person in Puerto Rico, and are used in the manufacture of products or to render the services for which said benefits were provided under the act.
+Line 4 - Every exempt business with a decree granted under Act 83-2010, may elect to deduct, on the taxable year incurred instead of any expense capitalization required by the Code, the total expense incurred, after the effective date of such act, in the purchase, acquisition or construction of buildings, structures, machinery and equipment, as long as said buildings, structures, machinery and equipment have not been used or depreciated previously by any other business or person in Puerto Rico, and are used in the manufacture of products or to render the services for which said benefits were provided under the act.